will-moore/will-moore.github.io/_posts/2016-08-24-why-I-love-sublime-text.md

 For a long time now, my editor of choice has been Sublime Text 2.
-However, it's best features are not obvious out of the box, and some need installing as plugins.
+However, it's best features are not obvious out of the box, and some need installing as packages.

-If you're using Sublime Text then don't miss out: follow these simple steps to enhance your workflow.
-If you're not using it, maybe these tips will persuade you to give it a try!
+If you're using Sublime Text then you shouldn't miss out all all this goodness.
+You might find your own favorites, but these are my suggestions:

 Keyboard Shortcuts
 ==================